Fear of Flying (The Simpsons): Production

-"Fear of Flying" was directed by Mark Kirkland, and written by David Sacks.
-The story of the episode came about when Sacks came into the writers' room with an idea for an episode where Marge goes to a therapist "for one reason or another".
-Sacks and the other writers then structured the rest of the plot around that storyline.
+"Fear of Flying" was directed by Mark Kirkland and written by David Sacks.
+The story came about when Sacks came into the writers' room with an idea for an episode where Marge goes to a therapist "for one reason or another".
+Sacks and the other writers then structured the rest of the plot around that.
 Anne Bancroft was called in to voice Zweig.
 Before Bancroft recorded her part, the animators based Zweig's design on a temp track from cast member Tress MacNeille as the therapist.
 After Bancroft had recorded her part, Zweig was redesigned to fit with Bancroft's voice.
 They added split glasses and a streak of silver in her hair to give her a more mature look.
 Bancroft's husband Mel Brooks followed her to the studio, with Bancroft telling show runner David Mirkin "I can't get rid of him."
-Brooks, who also sat next to Mirkin when Bancroft played her role and also sought to advise Mirkin, would go on to guest star the same season in "Homer vs. Patty and Selma."
+Brooks, who also sat next to Mirkin when Bancroft played her role and also sought to advise Mirkin, would go on to guest star the same season in "Homer vs. Patty and Selma".

-The staff were able to get the central cast of the American sitcom Cheers, with the exception of Kelsey Grammer, to reunite and guest star in the episode.
-The staff could not arrange the script to allow time in the episode for Grammer, who already had a recurring role on The Simpsons as Sideshow Bob, to voice Frasier Crane (although the character does have a non speaking cameo in the episode).
+The staff were able to get the central cast of the American sitcom Cheers, with the exception of Kelsey Grammer, Shelley Long, and Kirstie Alley, to reunite and guest star in the episode.
+The staff could not arrange the script to allow time in the episode for Grammer, who already had a recurring role on The Simpsons as Sideshow Bob, to voice Frasier Crane (although Crane does have a non-speaking cameo in the episode).
 Ted Danson guest starred as Sam, Woody Harrelson as Woody, Rhea Perlman as Carla, John Ratzenberger as Cliff, and George Wendt as Norm.

-Due to the episode running short in length, it features the long title sequence which ends with various characters performing a dance routine for the couch gag.
+Due to the episode running short in length, it features the long title sequence that ends with various characters performing a dance routine for the couch gag.